Nerfaith/calculator01/README.md

 # calculator01
-first try of a calculator
+First try of a calculator.
+Hopefully I succeed.